 I started MTSV back in late 2005, after being made redundant from my job of twenty odd years in the cycle industry.
 It was a choice, not purely driven by the desire just to make money (obviously I have to make some, as I have to live and support my family) but also because I just love old cars, and wanted to be a part of preserving our motoring history, as well as having the opportunity to own and drive cars I'd previously only dreamt about.
-Now, in 2019, some 14 years on, I've seen great change in the classic car market, with many cars becoming not just vehicles for car enthusiasts to own and enjoy, but many have now sadly become vehicles purely for making money, otherwise known as an investment.
-This is all very good, and great if you own a vehicle whose value curve is rising exponentially, but the net effect on the market hasn't been entirely positive in my opinion; the reasons why are listed below.
+Now, in 2024, some 19 years on, I've seen great change in the classic car market, with many cars becoming not just vehicles for car enthusiasts to own and enjoy, but many have now sadly become vehicles purely for making money, otherwise known as an investment.
+This is all very good, and great if you own a vehicle whose value curve is rising exponentially, but the net effect on the market hasn't been entirely positive in my opinion; the reasons, listed below, I think why......

 Inevitably, where there's money to be made, people will jump on the band wagon, many of them with little or no experience, or even interest in older cars, and are solely attracted by the possibility of making a "quick buck".
 They generally have no regard for the cars they're selling, and as a result do very little to improve them, seeing them purely as a commodity.
 They have no motivation to improve a vehicle as they don't want to erode their precious profit margin.
 This obviously isn't great for buyers, and means that many classics are now just being passed around like the proverbial "hot potato".